microsoft/vscode-node-azure-pack/README.md

 ## Installation

-Intalling the Azure Tools installs all of the extensions listed above.
+Installing the Azure Tools installs all of the extensions listed above.
 Some of these extensions will also install the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) which provides a single Azure login and subscription filtering experience.

 You can easily uninstall individual extensions if you are not interested in using them, without affecting other extensions provided by this pack.
 You can uninstall all of the extensions by uninstalling the Azure Tools extension.